Side menu - quick search bar for popular catergories

 18 Feet 1937 Gar Wood Model 1800 Runabout

-Nice, good-condition Gar Wood 1800 repowered with a smooth running Gray Marine 110 engine.
-Owned by the same family and used exclusively on the freshwater St. Lawrence River for the past 30+ years.
+Nice, good-condition Gar Wood 1800 re-powered with a smooth running Gray Marine 110 engine.
+Owned by the same family for the past 30+ years and used exclusively on the freshwater St. Lawrence River.
 Upholstery in good shape and all parts in place.
 Comes on a single axle trailer.
-Other than a fresh coat of varnish and bottom paint, she's ready to go in the water.
+This is a rare and desirable model of Gar Wood's smaller, pre-WWII runabouts ready for a new owner.

 19 Feet 1937 Gar Wood Runabout